pagaredivyanka/documentation/Git-and-Github.md

                     ----> 3 ----> 4 ---

 ```
-after merging into the main branch we can delete the bugfix or feature branch
+- after merging into the main branch we can delete the bugfix or feature branch

+# Branch Commands

+- git branch                       (to check branch)
+- git branch -M main               (to rename branch)
+- git checkout <-branch name->          (to navigate)
+- git checkout -b <-new branch name->   (to create new branch)
+- git branch -d <-branch name->         (to delete branch)